manojkumar1119/ENPM661/Project3-Phase2/README.md

 `Enter right RPM: 20`

-A star algorithm will be executed and the action sets will be published to the cmd_vel topic
+A star algorithm will be executed and the action sets will be published to the cmd_vel topic.

+Gazebo simulation shows the final action by the turtle bot from start to goal.

 ## Legend